Moving to Northville, MI: Moving & Relocation Guide

 Henry Ford also spent a great deal of time in Northville and liked the area so much after spending his honeymoon there in the 1880s that he bought Northville the land near the upper Rouge River, where he opened a factory called the Ford Valve Plant.
 The land on which Ford Fields East & West are built, along with Mill Race Village, was also donated to the city by Henry Ford.
 Additionally, Northville sits at the beginning of Hines Drive, a 20 miles stretch ending in Dearborn, where Ford Motor Company is located.
 It's no wonder that Northville was given the nickname "Ford Town."

-For Mayor Turnbull, his 3 favorite reasons for why he loves Northville ring true for many others.
-First, Northville has an outstanding school district, being one of the top in every category in the state.
-Second, the walkable downtown environment has remained largely the same since the mid-1800s.
+For Mayor Turnbull, his three favorite reasons for why he loves Northville ring true for many others.
+First, is the Northville schools.
+The second is that the walkable downtown environment has remained largely the same since the mid-1800s.
 The shops, boutiques & restaurants of downtown provide a wonderful community feel, attracting locals and those from surrounding areas alike.
-Third, the future of Northville is bright, with a committee designated specifically to its growth.
+The third is that the future of Northville is bright, with a committee designated specifically to its growth.
 With little land remaining for development in Northville, they are working on a plan to develop parts of the downtown area where they can provide additional living opportunities and other renovations to help integrate the area.

 For all of the above reasons, Northville has 27 boards and committees to protect the integrity of the community and downtown area.
 These range from a Historic Committee, a Planning Commission, a task force for the Riverwalk, Ford Field, the Farmer's Market, and many more.
 The pride in Northville shows as they uphold the values of the past while looking forward to the future, including their bicentennial, which is upcoming in 2027.